 BYU has made available several campus safety protocols and resources for students looking to stay safe and comfortable during Fall Semester 2024.

-Each year BYU is required by the Clery Act, a consumer protection law, to disclose campus security policies and crime statistics to the public.
+Each year BYU is required by the Clery Act, a consumer protection law, to disclose campus safety and crime statistics from the previous year to the public.
+BYU released its annual security and fire safety report for 2024 on Oct.
+1. The disclosure was sent to members of the BYU community via email.

 “The Clery Act is intended to provide students and their families, as higher education consumers, with accurate, complete and timely information about safety on campus so that they can make informed decisions about where to attend school,” according to BYU's 2023 Clery Report.